 In some situations, the chondral defect may be associated incidentally at the time of arthroscopy.
 Therefore, the decision to undergo osteochondral autografting may be made at the time of arthroscopy.

 This policy was created in 2001 and updated periodically with searches of the MEDLINE database.
-The most recent update was performed for the period of April 2012 through May 8, 2013.
+The most recent literature review was performed through May 15, 2014.
 Following is a summary of key references to date.

 Osteochondral Autografts and Allografts for Focal Articular Cartilage Lesions of the Knee